Mosques In Malaysia: A Guide Through To The Architectural Marvels Of Malaysia

 Photo: Danialnorizzat / Wikimedia Commons

-The largest mosque in Malaysia and second largest mosque in Southeast Asia, Sultan Salahuddin Abdul Aziz Masjid is a marvel to behold.
+Malaysia famous mosque, Sultan Salahuddin Abdul Aziz Masjid, also the second largest mosque in Southeast Asia, is a marvel to behold.
 The feature that differentiates this mosque from others is its extremely large blue and silver dome.
 The mosque was built on the orders of Sultan Salahuddin Abdul Aziz on 14 February in 1974, which is also how the mosque got its name.
 The mosque can fit 24,000 people at the same time, making it the largest mosque in Malaysia.

 5. Masjid Zahir